limwenyao/SHVN-SRGAN/README.md

 ```

 ## Train SRGAN Image Super-Resolver
 Run python script `SHVN_SRGAN` in command line.
 Use `-h` argument to see list of parsable arguments.
+Default arg values will be used if arguments not specified.